 Your contributions of articles, photos and links for the Flying Lines web site are welcome.
 Contact the editor.

-Voting is now open!
-Four engines proposed for addition to the Northwest Sport Race list See article in Northwest Rules section
+Approved!
+Four engines added to the Northwest Sport Race list See article in Northwest Rules section

 Racing at the 2018 Jim Walker Memorial See article